Should I Use Cash, Credit or a Prepaid Card?

 - Tangible currency can be easier to manage.
 Some people feel that the act of counting their money and handing it over gives them a better appreciation for their savings and makes them less likely to overspend.

 - Cash is by far the most vulnerable to theft.
 If you lose your wallet, there’s little chance of it being returned with the money untouched.
-To be safe, those who rely on using cash should deposit it in the bank and make regular withdrawals to pay for their purchases.
+To be safe, those who rely on cash should deposit it in the bank and make regular withdrawals to pay for their purchases.

 - Some people say they are more likely to overspend when they have cash in their wallet because it makes them “feel rich.”